 Franchising models have been successfully used in Argentina, but the obligations of the franchisor must be clearly established in the contract to avoid potential liabilities related to the operator, such as defaulting, declaring bankruptcy, etc. The Civil and Commercial Code gives a legal framework for franchising agreements, although enforcement of these laws is still in the beginning stages.
 Therefore, legal counsel should be sought prior to entering the Argentine marketplace and appointing a franchisee.

-In 2019, the GoA implemented a new door-to-door system, which is web-based and no longer requires a trip to Customs for package pick-up.
+In 2019, the Argentine government implemented a new door-to-door system, which is web-based and no longer requires a trip to Customs for package pick-up.
 The system allows for online tracking of packages.
-Argentine customers can now receive up to 12 orders per year with a value of up to US$50 each.
+Argentine customers can now receive up to 12 orders per year with a value of up to $50 each.
 Customers register online in Correo Argentino’s web portal and are notified via email when packages arrive.
-Customers must declare the shipment’s content, and pay mail handling fees and customs duties, if applicable, through Correo Argentino’s webportal.
+Customers must declare the shipment’s content, and pay mail handling fees and customs duties, if applicable, through Correo Argentino’s web portal.
 Formerly, this process was cumbersome, and had to be done through AFIP’s web portal.
 These changes simplify the door-to-door service of international purchases and brings transparency to the mail handling process.
-For updated information, please refer to AFIP’s website: https://www.afip.gob.ar/puertaapuerta/puertaApuerta.asp.
-Sellers should be aware that as of December 2019 the government of Argentina imposed a 30 percent “PAIS” tax on purchases made abroad or invoiced in foreign currency to include tourism services, online services (e.g., Netflix) or purchases abroad using Argentine credit and debit cards.
-In September 2020, the government added an additional 35 percent withholding income tax on purchases of dollars or overseas card payments.
+For updated information, please refer to AFIP’s website here.
+Sellers should be aware that Argentina imposes a 75 percent surcharge in relation to the official peso/dollar exchange rate for purchases made abroad or invoiced in foreign currency, which includes tourism services (e.g., plane tickets), online services (e.g., Netflix), and purchases abroad using Argentine credit and debit cards.
+The surcharge comprises the 30 percent PAIS tax introduced in December 2019 and a 45 percent withholding income tax, (newly increased in July 2022).

 Argentine legislation permits the establishment of temporary associations, equivalent to joint ventures, known as UT (unión transitoria).
 This is an association of two or more individuals or companies that contribute assets to develop or perform a particular transaction in Argentina or outside the country using Argentina as its base of operations.
 UTs are not considered companies or legal entities in their own right.
 Participants may be resident businesspeople, locally constituted entities, or non-resident companies that have established a separate branch or other type of Argentine presence.